joemoose/dungeoneers.d20/docs/equipment.md

 ## Armor

 Armor reduces the damage you suffer from an attack.
 A player character can only have up to a **6 armor rating**, even if items would increase it above this number.
+Anyone can strap the best they can afford to enjoy its protective qualities.

 **Notes**: